Quick to:

 When am I eligible for the OV-Companion Card?

-• Have a walking disability for a long period of time, which prevents you from walking a distance of more than 100 metres on your own with walking aids.
+• You have a walking disability for a long period of time, which prevents you from walking a distance of more than 100 metres on your own with walking aids.

 • You reside in an institution or shelter for disabled people (with 24-hour care) for more than a year.